 phone call.
 Ask for written confirmation that the card has been

 closed.
 Keep a copy of your letter in case there are any issues

 - Confirmation - You should receive confirmation

 from your credit card company once the card is closed.
 This could

 be a letter or a final statement.
 If it does not arrive, follow up

 with the credit card provider.

 How to cancel your credit card online

-through your internet banking or an app.
-Before you cancel your
+let you do this through your internet banking or an app.
+Before you